Samuel25100/simple_shell/Test_Y/README.md

 Authors
 License
 Description
-hella_shell is a simple command line interpreter based on the first Unix shell 'sh', created by Ken Thompson in 1971. hella_shell is intentionally minimalistic and contains functionality for only the most basic shell tasks - accepting input, parsing the input into a command and its arguments, and executing that input.
+simple_shell is a simple command line interpreter based on the first Unix shell 'sh', created by Ken Thompson in 1971. simple_shell is intentionally minimalistic and contains functionality for only the most basic shell tasks - accepting input, parsing the input into a command and its arguments, and executing that input.
 Error checking is simple and follows Bash conventions.

 Purpose
 The purpose of the simple shell project is to understand: